xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 To enable a layer, or layers, simply pass the name of the layers you wish to enable in the `ppEnabledLayerNames` field of the `VkInstanceCreateInfo` during a call to `vkCreateInstance`.
-Once done, the layers you have enabled will be active for all Vulkan commands using the created `VkInstance`, and any of its child objects.
+Once done, the layers you have enabled will be active for all Vulkan functions using the created `VkInstance`, and any of its child objects.

 **NOTE:** Layer ordering is important in several cases since some layers interact with each other.
 Be careful when enabling layers as this may be the case.
+See the [Overall Layer Ordering](#overall-layer-ordering) section for more information.

 The following code section shows how you would go about enabling the VK_LAYER_LUNARG_standard_validation layer.